etcd-io/website/content/docs/v3.2/_index.md

 ---
-title: etcd version 3.2
+title: v3.2 docs
 cascade:
-  version: v3.2
+  version: &vers v3.2
+linkTitle: *vers
+simple_list: true
+weight: -320
 ---

 These docs cover everything from setting up and running an etcd cluster to using etcd in your applications.
 Improvements to these docs are encouraged through [pull requests](https://help.github.com/en/articles/about-pull-requests) to the [etcd project](https://github.com/etcd-io/etcd) on GitHub.